Fragtality/FenixQuartz/README.md

 # Usage with other 3rd Party Tools
 The Binary offers a Raw-Value-Mode since Version 0.6.
 In that Mode, the Display-Values for the FCU (Speed, Heading, Altitude, Vertical Speed) are exported directly as Numeric Values to FSUIPC Offsets (instead of a preformatted String for PilotsDeck).
 That way the Binary can be used with 3rd Party Tools to build a working FCU (like Spad or MobiFlight for Example)!<br/>
 Besides the displayed Value it also exports the "is Dashed" State of that Display.
-The State of the Dot ("is Managed") can directly read from the Fenix Lvars (I_FCU_SPEED_MANAGED, I_FCU_HEADING_MANAGED, I_FCU_ALTITUDE_MANAGED).
+The State of the Dot ("is Managed") can directly be read from the Fenix Lvars (I_FCU_SPEED_MANAGED, I_FCU_HEADING_MANAGED, I_FCU_ALTITUDE_MANAGED).
 So with any Client capable of reading FSUIPC-Offsets and Lvars, you have all the Information to build an accurate working FCU!<br/>
 To enable that Mode, set *rawValues* in the Config-File to true.
+Size, Type and Addresses of the Offsets can be found in the Logs when the Binary is started and is connected to MSFS/Fenix.
+The Order and Addresses will stay the same (unless the Offset-Base is changed in the Config-File).<br/>
-Please mind that the Default is false, so you have to re-enable it after an Update!
+Please mind that the Default is false, so you have to re-enable it after an Update of the Binary!

 # Configuration
 You can configure some Parameters in the PilotsDeck_FNX2PLD.dll.config File: